srikandan/model-performance-investigator/README.md

 ## Short Description

-        Model Performance Investigator is used to analyse the performance Machine Learning and Deep learning models.
-It gives the user basic idea how the model performance on given data.
+        Model Performance Investigator is used to analyse the performance of Machine Learning and Deep learning models.
+It gives the user, basic idea how the model performance on given data.
     So that user can start work on the right model.
-        Current Version supports Regression and Classification type problems with Visualization support.
+        Current Version supports Regression and Classification type of problems with Visualization support.